This post may contain affiliate links. By purchasing through my links you can help support me at no additional cost to you, thank you!

 3. Kongens Nytorv

 Amalienborg is the complex where the royal family resides when in Copenhagen.
 There are four identical palaces in an octagon shape with guards lining them.
 If you want to witness the changing of the guards, then it occurs every day at noon.
-And if you happen to visit Denmark on the 16th of April, don’t go to Amalienborg.
-It is the queen’s birthday and the whole square will be flooded with thousands of adoring Danes.
+And if you happen to visit Denmark on the 25th of May, don’t go to Amalienborg.
+It is the king’s birthday and the whole square will be flooded with thousands of adoring Danes.
 You can read more about the changing of the guards here.

 Once at Amalienborg, make sure to check out Amalienborg Have (garden) on the other side of the street.
 It is a small but charming garden you can sit and relax in for a while.